-When we're booking appointments in Hawaii, you will schedule an appointment to see a medical marijuana doctor in AL through Veriheal at a time that is most convenient for you.
+Schedule an appointment to see a medical marijuana doctor in HI through Veriheal at a time that is most convenient for you.
 Provide basic medical history and book your appointment with a licensed medical marijuana doctor.
 You will need medical records and the doctor(s) can approve any qualifying condition.

 In Hawaii, patients will need to re-certify their license annually by seeing a licensed physician again.
 Veriheal will get in touch with you when your certification is approaching its expiration to help you setup a renewal consultation.

-Cannabis for recreational use is illegal in Hawaii.
-Possession is allowed for medical use only and remains a criminal offense otherwise.
-A common Hawaiian cannabis word is pakalolo (crazy tobacco), and the word appeared as soon as 1842 in the Hawaiian Ka Nonanona newspaper.
+Cannabis for recreational use is illegal in Hawaii but has been decriminalized and legalized for medical use.
+Small possession of under 3 grams is no longer a criminal offense under the decriminalization.
 Hawaii is renowned for its cannabis, which has developed many strains locally.
 Marijuana has been a component of Hawaiian culture for a long time, and some individuals are amazed that when it comes to legalizing marijuana, Hawaii does not lead the charge.

 Electronically, applications must be presented.
 Patients must first establish an eHawaii.gov account and then log in to the Medical Marijuana Registry of the DOH, which requires an internet request, accompanying papers and a $38.50 fee.
 In addition, a verified caregiver must certify the medical condition of the patient and send a request to the DOH.